jragard/kenzie-testing/Katas2/README.md

 3: Run `node run.js ___student's_repo_url___`.
 Upon execution the output of the test results will be written to your console.

 If you would like to test it on a dummy submission link, use `https://github.com/jragard/katas2test`

+## To Run These Tests as a Student

+Simply run `mocha test` from the command line in this directory

 # Katas 2 Instructions